Aanchalsenapati/PythonForEveryone/README.md

 # PythonForEveryone
-Coursera Assignment -Python for everyone by Dr. Chuck
+Coursera Assignments - Python for everyone by Dr. Chuck (University of Michigan)